MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-flag-mail-items-from-a-manager-for-follow-up.md

 # Flag Mail Items from a Manager for Follow-Up

-This example shows how to flag e-mail items that were received from the user’s manager for follow-up.
+This example shows how to flag email items that were received from the user’s manager for follow-up.

 ## Example